-- Select the File > New menu command to create a new project. - 2.
-Select the Insert > Station > SIMATIC PC Station to insert a PC station into the project. - Change the name of the PC station to match the name of the target PC station that you configured with the Station Configuration Editor on the target computer. - 4.
+- 1. Select the File > New menu command to create a new project. - Select the Insert > Station > SIMATIC PC Station to insert a PC station into the project. - 3.
+Change the name of the PC station to match the name of the target PC station defined in the Station Configuration Editor on the target computer.
+To find the station name, open the Station Configuration Editor and click the Station Name button. - 4.
 Open the PC Station folder and double-click the Configuration icon to invoke the Hardware Configuration application.

-Using the Hardware Configuration application
+2 Using the Hardware Configuration application